CherokeeLanguage/SimpleTextUi/README.md

 # SimpleTextUi
-Simple GUI for use in programs that are mainly just need to output progress information while processing.
+Simple GUI for use in programs that just need to output progress information while processing.

 To use this project as a Gradle dependency:
 ```